 Even if you feel the arrest is unjust, stay calm and don’t argue with the police.
 Resisting arrest, physically or verbally, can quickly lead to additional criminal charges in Jackson County, MO.
 Stay respectful, keep your hands visible, and do not make any sudden moves.
 How you handle this moment can influence how your case unfolds later.

-Step 3: Get a Jackson County, MO Criminal Defense Attorney Immediately
+Step 3: Contact a Jackson County, MO Criminal Defense Lawyer Right Away

 Before answering any questions or signing any documents, ask to speak with your lawyer.
 This is your legal right under the U.S. Constitution.
 Having a Jackson County, MO criminal defense attorney from Combs Waterkotte involved early means: